daemon-labs-resources/docker-local-api/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of this project seriously.
-While this repository is primarily an educational resource and not intended for production deployment, we encourage users to report any security vulnerabilities they discover.
+While this repository is primarily an educational resource and is **not intended for production deployment**, we still encourage users to report any security vulnerabilities they discover.

-Please **DO NOT** report security vulnerabilities via public GitHub issues.
+**Please DO NOT report security issues via public GitHub Issues or Pull Requests.**

-Instead, please report it privately by sending an email to:
+Instead, please report it privately by using GitHub's **"Report a vulnerability"** feature.

-**security@daemon-labs.com** (or your designated security contact email)
+You can find this option under the **Security** tab of this repository.

 ### Preferred Information